What is the LimeLight Laser?

-The LimeLight laser treatment is a new, non-invasive approach to treating benign pigmented and vascular lesions using new LimeLight technology.
+The LimeLight Laser treatment is a new, non-invasive approach to treating benign pigmented and vascular lesions using new LimeLight technology to treat Age Spots.
 If you not only have brown pigmented sun damage but diffuse redness as well, then this laser treatment may be for you!

 What areas can be treated?